-Cooler weather calls for soul-warming comfort food, not more hours in the kitchen!
-Southwest Chili is a hearty recipe full of ground beef, black beans, corn, savory spices and more that takes little prep and cooks in about 30 minutes (but tastes like it’s been simmering all day long)!
+This Southwestern Instant Pot Chili is a hearty recipe full of ground beef, black beans, corn, savory spices.
+It requires little preparation and cooks in about 30 minutes (but tastes like it’s been simmering all day long)!

 I was craving a meaty chili with signature ingredients from my favorite southwestern dishes: black beans, roasted tomatoes, corn, chipotle, and earthy spices.